-Vectornator is an absolutely free Graphic Design software that will help you get started with your UI creation process.
+Vectornator is a Graphic Design software that will help you get started with your UI creation process.
 It is a vector-based design tool that suits the needs of businesses, designers, students as well as beginners and enables them to make powerful interfaces for any application.
-Download Vectornator now for free on your Apple device and apply our inspiring design tips
+Download Vectornator now on your Apple device and apply our inspiring design tips

 Download Vectornator and get started now!

 UI Designs of a cool Bird Discovery App in Vectornator